unleashit/npm-library/readme.md

 ### CSS

-By default, components come with basic css styling generated with CSS Modules.
-If you want to use it, either copy it from node_modules/[package-name]/dist/style.css or if using webpack, import it like `import '@unleashit/[package-name]/dist/style.css'`;
+By default, components come with basic css styling in two formats: standard (BEM namespaced) and a CSS Module friendly version.

-Important: since the CSS Module based class names can change with package updates, you should only use the class names provided in BEM format (i.e. `unl-signup__input`) if you write you own styles or want to modify/override the default style.
-These will always stay the same.
-Do not create styles for the class names containing a hash unless you replace with your own as described below.
+To use the standard version, either import it from `@unleashit/[package-name]/dist/[component-name].css` (see each component's readme for exact path) if using a module bundler or copy it into your project.

-Since I'm a big fan of CSS modules over CSS-in-JS, a special workflow is provided.
-All React UI components accept an optional `cssModuleStyles` prop that will take your custom CSS module and override the default.
-You can target all of the component's internal classnames this way, as long as you name the styles correctly.
-To find the names (since they're missing in the compiled version), I recommend looking in the source files or scss folder for the component on Github.
-If anyone has any opinions or ideas to improve this, please let me know!
+Since I'm a big fan of CSS modules over CSS-in-JS, support is baked in.
+All React UI components accept an optional `cssModuleStyles` prop where you can pass in either a provided or a custom CSS module.
+The provided version, same as the BEM but with short/camel cased names, can be imported like `@unleashit/[package-name]/dist/[component-name].module.css` (the `*.module.css` convention allows for CSS Module support in create-react-app).

+If you use a custom module, you can target all of the component's internal classnames as long as you name the styles correctly.
+To find the right names, check out the component's `*.module.css` or the source code (sometimes not all possible targets are used in the provided CSS).
+You can also look at the markup in dev tools and translate from the BEM versions like: `unl-[component-name]__[style-name-with-dashes]` to simply `[styleNameCamelCase]`.

+Each component that uses CSS will output BEM class names by default.
+If a cssModuleStyle prop is passed in with matching classes, a hashed style class name will output for each match while non-provided (and matching) class names will remain BEM.

+If anyone has any ideas or opinions to improve this, please let me know.
+If you're a CSS-in-JS user, you should repent.
+But if you insist on adding technical dept and soon-to-be obsolete and community incompatible syntax to your project, feel free!
+You might be able to make use of the cssModules prop if your library works with classes (e.g. Aphrodite).